bioinformaticsdotca/10_Simple_Rules/rule_4.md

 For your workshop materials to be the most useful, learners need to be able to find them (google, links from other sources), they need to be available to anyone, they need to work on Windows, Mac, and Linux, and the contents need to be adaptable or modifiable.

 Having your content on GitHub is a good start for accessibility and adding CC-ShareAlike licenses helps with reusability.
-Using metadata tags in your page templates will help with Findability.
+Using metadata tags and [BioSchemas](bioschemas.org) in your page templates will help with findability.

-## Metadata Tags
+## Metadata Tags and BioSchemas

 These are tags that keep the content from being displayed on your site but are machine readable.

+In BioSchemas, somethings that you want to include but don't necessarily want displayed are:

+* the event type
+* the audience group
+* the learning resource type
+* the license
+* the content author
+* what workshop this is part of
+* the date the content was last modified
+* a description of the content

+Here is the code snippet that should be added to the `<head>` section of your workshop landing and tutorial templates:

 ```
 			<!-- BioSchemas -->